-Although its prevalence in Medieval art testifies to its popularity, very few original falchions still exist.
-This rarity of surviving specimens may be more proof of its popularity; most of the falchions were used up in battle!
+Although its prevalence in medieval art testifies to its popularity, very few original falchions still exist.
+This rarity of surviving specimens may be more proof of its popularity.
+Most of the falchions were used up in battle!
 Although the double-edged sword gets most of the press, the single-edged falchion was favored by a great many knights and men at arms.
 The wide cutting blade was quite effective against mail (although armor was being improved by the addition of plates, only the very wealthy could afford it).
 Although the falchion was intended primarily to be a cutting weapon, the development of the point was not ignored.
 This example has a very strong point that would penetrate mail with the hard thrust or stab.
 A well-designed fighting weapon.
-The blade is tempered high carbon steel, the guard and pommel are both steel and the grip is wood covered with leather.
-Complete with a leather scabbard.
+The blade is tempered high carbon steel, the guard and pommel are both steel, and the grip is wood covered with leather.
+It comes complete with a leather scabbard.

 Made by Windlass.

 - Blade style is meant for cutting